Horus Music Publishing

 Horus Music Publishing Logo (purple) 4

-You’ll get the opportunity to share your talent with the world, and you’ll be paid the money you deserve.
+With Horus Music Publishing, you’ll get the opportunity to share your talent with the rest of the world, and you’ll be paid the money you deserve.

-Our music publishing platform is open to all songwriters and publishing rights holders out there, to register their music compositions with a global network of royalty collection societies.
+Our music publishing platform is open to all songwriters to register their music compositions with a global network of royalty collection societies.

-There’s two ways to take advantage of Horus Music Publishing.
-You can go on to our monthly subscription of £3 a month, or pay a one off payment of £33 (1 month free) for the year.
-On both models you will have complete control of your music and will retain 90% of your publishing royalties.
+Only looking for publishing administration support?
+Pay only £3 per month, or a one-off payment of £33 (1 month free) for the year.
+On both subscription plans, you will keep complete control of your music and will retain 90% of your publishing royalties.

 Pre-release Marketing-01 copy